 Sex and gender discrimination is an increasing area of concern as the number of women and openly gay, lesbian, bisexual and transgender individuals enter the workforce.
 Various laws require that all employees are to be given equal access to and protections in the workplace.

 Title VII of the Civil Rights Act also makes it illegal to discriminate based on sex with regard to pay and benefits.
-Therefore, someone who has an EPA claim may also have a claim under Title VII.

 You can arrange for an initial phone conference with Rich at no charge.
 He represents clients throughout North Carolina and is available to meet with prospective clients outside of Chapel Hill when circumstances permit.
 Evening appointments are also available.